pipe2442/Linter/README.md

 - Enter root folder with command ``` cd Linter ```.
 - Enter bin folder with command ``` cd bin ```.
 - Execute the program with command ``` ruby main.rb ```.
-- You will find an examples folders in wich you can add any file you want to. scan with the Linter.
-You just need to add the file and edit the path on. the main.rb file.
+- You will find an examples folder in wich you can add any file you want to scan with the Linter.
+You just need to add the file and edit the path on the main.rb file.

 ## Authors